A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Summary, conclusions, and future directions

 \section{Summary, conclusions, and future directions}

-Standard cosmology predicts two relatively weak and distinct, band-limited absorption features in the global 21 cm signal near 20~MHz and 90~MHz due to collisional gas dynamics and Ly-$\alpha$ photons from the first stars, respectively.
+Standard cosmology predicts two relatively weak and distinct, band-limited absorption features in the global 21 cm signal with the first minima near 20~MHz and the second minima at higher frequencies between $50-110$~MHz due to collisional gas dynamics and Ly-$\alpha$ photons from the first stars, respectively.
 Excess gas cooling models invoked to explain the anomalous EDGES absorption signal also predict the same distinct band-limited absorption features, although these features are predicted to be deeper than those of the standard cosmology.

 In the current work, we have explored an alternative prediction of the global 21 cm signal in a model where dark matter interacts with electrons through a light axial vector mediator.
 This interaction leads to two distinct cosmological effects, the first is a predicted coupling $x_D$ of the gas spin temperature to a new effective temperature scale $\Teff = \mu \left (\frac{T_\chi}{m_\chi} + \frac{T_K}{m_H} \right)$, and the second is a coupling of the gas kinetic temperature to the DM temperature.
 Through an explicit Born level calculation of these interaction rates, we have found that the spin-flip rate is larger than the kinetic energy transfer rate, which leads to characteristic predictions of our model which distinguish it from the excess gas cooling models.